• Level of education

 Objectives

-Be able to determine the analytical protocol to perform small organic molecule assays by mass spectrometry.
+Be able to determine the analytical protocol for performing assays of small organic molecules by mass spectrometry.

-Understand and be able to analyze an assay series to quantify an organic compound in a complex sample.
+Understand and be able to analyze a series of assays to quantify an organic compound in a complex sample.

-Understand the implementation of analyses in the pharmaceutical industry.
+Understanding the implementation of analytics in the pharmaceutical industry.

 Read more